witheve/mamarob/food-truck.eve.md

 - If “Now” is toggled on, choose now and revert to social media screen
 - If “Now” is not toggled on, and both a date and a time have been selected, choose that time and revert to social media screen
 - If “Now” is not toggled on, and either a time or a date is missing, flash box red and do nothing

-- Draw “Post!” button
-- If the message form contains text, at least one social media icon is toggled on, and a time is selected, make button clickable
-- When clicked, if time selected is “Now”, commit the message to social media
-- When clicked, if time selected is a later date, add message to social media queue to be posted at that time
-- Draw social media queue
+Draw social media queue:

 - Draw thumbnail photo if there’s a photo on the post
 - Draw preview text
 - Draw scheduled time to post
 - Swipe left to remove from the queue
 - Click to parse post details into the social media form and remove message from the queue
 - Replace any contents that may already be present with contents from queued post

+Draw “Post!” button
+- If the message form contains text, at least one social media icon is toggled on, and a time is selected, make button clickable
+- When clicked, if time selected is “Now”, commit the message to social media
+- When clicked, if time selected is a later date, add message to social media queue to be posted at that time

 ### Truck Settings